Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 The tests should placed in the same module as Wasm unit tests and annotated with the ``#[concordium_quickcheck]`` macro.
 The macro takes a named attribute ``num_tests`` for specifying the number of random tests to run.
 If no ``num_tests`` given, the default number is ``100``.
-The return value of the function shold be a boolean value with ``true`` corresponding to the fact that the propety holds.
+The return value of the function should be a boolean value with ``true`` corresponding to the fact that the property holds.
 In ``Cargo.toml``, ``concordium-std`` should be specified as a ``dev`` dependency with the ``concordium-quickcheck`` feature enabled.

 .. code-block::